qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

- a + b                       Addition of two values (a plus b) a - b                       Subtraction of two values (a minus b). a * b                       Multiplication of two values (a multiplied by b) a / b                       Division of two valuesa divided by b a % b                       Remainder of division of a by b
+ a + b                       Addition of two values (a plus b) a - b                       Subtraction of two values (a minus b). a * b                       Multiplication of two values (a multiplied by b) a / b                       Division of two values (a divided by b) a % b                       Remainder of division of a by b
                              (eg, 7 % 2 = 1, or 2 fits into 7 three times with remainder 1)
  a ^ b                       Power of two values (for example, 2^2=4 or 2^3=8)